patrickmaurer/smartmeter/README.md

 This tool reads the values contained inside Landis+Gyr power-meters and sends the output to InfluxDB.
-It has been tested with the E230 and ZMB120 models, but it should work with any other IEC 62056 compliant devices too.
+It has been tested with the ZMB120 model, but it should work with any other IEC 62056 compliant devices too.

 Some meters report usage data as floating point numbers.
 Others report as integers only, unfortunately.